akgupta007/DBMS-query-processing-Algotihms/README.md

 - Testcases
 	+ Sample test files have been added to testcases directory.
 Read the README.txt for details on the testcases.

-- Note
-	+ Please don't try any funny business like by-passing the file_manager or storing the complete (large) file in your own memory.
-The file manager we provided must be used for every access to file.